Calvin Stengs: Loan to Antwerp

 On 30 August 2022, Stengs joined Belgian Pro League club Antwerp on a season-long loan.
 He made his debut on 4 September, starting in a 3–0 league victory over Westerlo.
 In his following appearance, a 2–1 home win against Seraing on 16 September, he recorded his first assist as his corner-kick was headed in by Toby Alderweireld.
 He scored his first goal for Antwerp on 10 November, contributing to a 2–2 draw in the Belgian Cup against Beveren, which Antwerp would go on to win after a penalty-shootout.
 His first league goal came on 27 December in a 3–3 away draw against Westerlo, completing a comeback in the 88th minute.
 On 29 January 2023, Stengs was sent off for the second time in his professional career in a league game against Anderlecht after a punching motion towards Amadou Diawara.

 On 30 April 2023, Stengs won the Belgian Cup with Antwerp.
 Just over a month later, on 4 June, he won the league title with the club on the final match-day after a dramatic 2–2 draw against Genk, handing Antwerp their first league title in 66 years.
 Stengs was suspended for the game.

 Feyenoord

 On 26 July 2023, Stengs joined reigning Dutch champions Feyenoord on a four-year contract, where he reunited with Arne Slot, who also coached him at AZ.
 The Rotterdam club paid Nice a reported €6 million transfer fee.
 He made his debut on 6 August against PSV in the 2023 Johan Cruyff Shield, which Feyenoord lost 1–0.
 On 13 August, Stengs started in Feyenoord's opening match of the 2023–24 Eredivisie season, a 0–0 home draw against Fortuna Sittard.
 He scored his first goal for the club on 3 September, scoring the second goal in a 5–1 away win against FC Utrecht.

+During the opening match of the 2024–25 Eredivisie, played at De Kuip against Willem II, Stengs was absent due to illness.
+A few days later, it was reported that Feyenoord had reached an agreement with Charlotte FC for his transfer.
+However, despite a medical examination having already taken place, the move did not materialise, and he remained in Rotterdam.

+On 28 August 2025, Stengs joined Serie A club Pisa on a season-long loan with an option to buy.
+He made four appearances for the club, all as a substitute and totalling 42 minutes, his involvement limited by injury and by selection decisions.
+Pisa were relegated to Serie B at the end of the season, which Voetbal International described as a disastrous one for both club and player.

+Stengs returned to Feyenoord at the end of the loan.
+On 22 July 2026 the club terminated his contract, leaving him a free agent.

+Return to AZ

+On 28 July 2026, Stengs returned to AZ, signing a one-year contract with an option for an extra season.